KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [camera by alexyak](https://github.com/alexyak/camera)

-1. - I - No image found.
+1. Issue: No image found.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found 'XMLHttpRequest' in file `webcam.js`: Replace it with built-in fetch.